Harish-Patill/C_Practice/README.md

 # C Practice

-Just me doing my C programming and Github practice.
+Just me doing my C Programming and Github practice in this repo.

 ---